boloto1979/Securiskan/README.md

   <img src="public/imgs/logo.png" alt="Securiskan Logo"/>
 </p>

-Securiskan is a cutting-edge code analysis tool currently in development, aimed at uncovering security vulnerabilities across various file types.
-Utilizing a powerful suite of libraries along with sophisticated static analysis algorithms, Securiskan is designed to enhance the security of web applications through the early detection of potential security vulnerabilities.
-This project is actively being refined to provide comprehensive security insights and solutions for developers and organizations.
+# Securiskan

+Securiskan is an innovative file scanning tool in active development, designed to detect malicious content such as viruses, malware, trojans, and other potential threats.
+With a powerful suite of scanning technologies and sophisticated detection algorithms, Securiskan aims to safeguard digital environments by providing thorough scans of files for any malevolent activities.
+We are dedicated to delivering comprehensive security solutions to protect individuals and organizations from digital harm.

 ## Features

-- **Comprehensive Analysis**: Support for multiple programming languages, including PHP, JavaScript, HTML...
+- **Thorough Scanning**: Comprehensive checks against a database of known threats to identify malicious content.
-- **Vulnerability Detection**: Identification of a wide range of vulnerabilities, such as XSS, SQL Injection, and other known security flaws.
+- **Malware Detection**: Capable of detecting a broad spectrum of malware, viruses, trojans, and other security threats.
-- **Detailed Reports**: Generation of reports highlighting specific vulnerabilities, their exact locations in the code, and suggestions for mitigation.
+- **Detailed Reports**: Generation of detailed reports, outlining the nature of detected threats and recommended actions.
-- **Ease of Use**: A simple and intuitive user interface for file uploads and analysis visualization.
+- **User-Friendly Interface**: A streamlined and intuitive interface for easy file uploads and scan management.
-- **Continuous Integration**: Capability to integrate with CI/CD pipelines for automated code analysis.
+- **Real-Time Updates**: Regular updates to threat databases to ensure protection against emerging risks.

 ## How to Use

-To use Securiskan, follow these simple steps:
+To utilize Securiskan's scanning capabilities, just follow these steps:

-1. **File Upload**: Visit the Securiskan site and use the upload field to submit the code file you wish to analyze.
+1. **File Upload**: Navigate to the Securiskan platform and upload the file you want to check for threats.
-2. **Analysis**: The system will automatically process the file and perform the vulnerability analysis.
-3. **Report Viewing**: Upon analysis completion, a detailed report will be available, indicating the found vulnerabilities and offering recommendations for correction.
+2. **Scanning Process**: Securiskan will thoroughly scan the file using its advanced detection algorithms.
+3. **Review the Report**: After the scan, you'll receive a report detailing any detected threats and advice for next steps.

 ## Contribution

-Contributions to the project are welcome!
-If you have a suggestion to improve Securiskan, feel free to create a pull request or open an issue.
+We welcome contributions to Securiskan!
+If you have ideas on how to enhance its capabilities, don't hesitate to fork the repository, submit a pull request, or open an issue.

 ## License

-Securiskan is distributed under the MIT License.
-See LICENSE for more information.
+Securiskan is made available under the MIT License.
+For more details, see the LICENSE file.

 Developed with ❤️